N7Vulgaris/WebutviklingEksamen/README.md

 -  Developing a Web API with a database.
 The database stores information about videogames and videogame characters.
 -  A frontend solution that retrieves data from the Web API, and displays it in a meaningful and fun manner.
--   wwroot HTML page that that describes how to use the Web API, how to use the different endpoints and what data i available.
+-  A wwroot HTML page that that describes how to use the Web API, how to use the different endpoints and what data i available.

 The general focus areas of the exam was: